GrandlyCrowbar/Zqh4bPse2zi86YqHN/index.md

 My past clients include KEXP, Pyramid Communications, Overlake Medical Center, the novelist Will North, Arts Corps, ARUP, and WSDOT.
 My rate is $35 per hour, with a minimum of $17.50 for smaller jobs.
 I can turn documents around at the rate of ten pages per hour, depending on density of content.
 Proofreading is done using AP style unless otherwise requested.
-Word and OpenOffice formats (.doc, .docx, .odt) are appreciated.
+Word and LibreOffice/OpenOffice formats (.doc, .docx, .odt) are appreciated.